gaxolotl/term/README.md

 ## download and install

-to download and install do the following (you need python and pip installed)
+to download and install do the following (you need python and pip installed) you can also use the run.sh and run.bat provided

 ```bash
   python -m pip install rich